 - Confirmation of Business Board boundary as being coterminous with that of the Cambridgeshire & Peterborough Combined Authority has been included, removing agreed LEP overlaps.
-The newly published government LEP boundary map is now inserted. - Updated to reflect that a third of Business Board Members are female as opposed to this being an existing target. - The induction process for new Business Board members has been referenced. - Amendment to reflect the period for publication of Business Board minutes being 10 days and not 12 days. - Amendment made to the term of the Business Board Chair, from 2 years to 3 years to reflect the NAF requirement. - References made to the first call for expressions of interest in relation to LGF applications have been removed given that this is outdated. - The change request criteria applicable to LGF funded projects has been refined. - Claw back processes for Business Board related projects and schemes expanded upon. - Changes have been made to reflect the proposal, for agreement by the Combined Authority, of a member of Overview & Scrutiny, shadowing the work of the Business Board and occupying the position of Overview and Scrutiny Lead Member.
-This approach will form part of scrutiny arrangements for the Business Board.
-This proposal was presented to the Overview and Scrutiny Committee on 22 February 2021 with the following decisions being made: - (a) Invite the Business Board to agree a Lead Member from the Overview and Scrutiny Committee to shadow the Business Board as part of the Scrutiny arrangements for the Business Board; subject to the agreement of the Combined Authority Board.
+The newly published government LEP boundary map is now inserted. - Updated to reflect that a third of Business Board Members are female as opposed to this being an existing target. - The induction process for new Business Board members has been referenced. - Amendment to reflect the period for publication of Business Board minutes being 10 days and not 12 days. - Amendment made to the term of the Business Board Chair, from 2 years to 3 years to reflect the NAF requirement. - References made to the first call for expressions of interest in relation to LGF applications have been removed given that this is outdated. - The change request criteria applicable to LGF funded projects has been refined. - Claw back processes for Business Board related projects and schemes expanded upon. - Changes have been made to reflect the proposal, for agreement by the Combined Authority, of a member of Overview & Scrutiny shadowing the work of the Business Board and occupying the position of Overview and Scrutiny Lead Member.
+A role description has been prepared and this item was presented to the Overview and Scrutiny Committee in February 2021.
+Appendix 2 is the role description. - References changed to the 'Business Board' as opposed to the 'LEP'